-This course continues the practical, hands-on learning
+This course continues the practical, hands-on learning process begun in RAD266.

-General Education courses, RAD136, RAD146, RAD256,
+General Education courses, RAD136, RAD146, RAD256, RAD267

 RAD281: Registry Review

 A final, comprehensive course that reviews and relates concepts previously covered in the two-year curriculum.
 It provides the student with a meaningful approach to evaluate previous learning and to investigate areas of needed preparation for employment and credentialing.
 The course also includes employment interview skills and related concepts such as résumé preparation.